Mutual Learning on Strengthening social services for people in need in Central Eastern European cities cover image

 Coffee break

-Interactive session designed to equip city officials with practical skills, new insights, and actionable strategies to tackle urban challenges.
-These sessions provide a collaborative space where participants can exchange ideas, explore best practices, and engage with experts on key policy areas and offer a hands-on approach to understanding and applying innovative solutions in city governance.
-Participants can choose to attend one of the parallel Learning Labs.
+Learning Labs are designed to equip city officials with practical skills, new insights, and actionable strategies to tackle urban challenges.
+These sessions provide a collaborative space where participants can exchange ideas, explore best practices, and engage with experts in key policy areas.

 Official Dinner (Hosted by the City of Zagreb)